-Changes to Copyright Protection of Industrial Designs
+Changes to Copyright Protection of Industrial Designs since 2016

-Changes to Copyright Protection of Industrial Designs
+Changes to Copyright Protection of Industrial Designs since 2016

 These changes to the legislation were apparently made in response to a decision of the Court of Justice of the European Union (in Flos SpA v Semeraro Casa e Famiglia SpA, otherwise known as Flos) concerning the lack of copyright protection given to industrial designs in Italy.
 In Flos, the CJEU ruled that under Article 17 of the Designs Directive, each EU member state must confer copyright protection on a registered design if it meets the requirements under which copyright protection is normally conferred.
 In addition, the Court ruled that the duration of the copyright must be in accordance with the Copyright Term Directive, which provides that copyright works are protected until 70 years after the author’s death.
 While only directly applicable to registered designs, the CJEU expressed the opinion that its reasoning may also extend to unregistered designs.